ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 The HTML code of the page is saved in the PAGESOURCES folder if a test is failed.

 The screenshot of the page is saved in the SCREENSHOTS folder in case of a fail in a test.
-Screenshots can also be seen in the report LOG.HTML
+Screenshots can also be seen in the report inside LOG folder.

 PAGE OBJECT classes must be located in SRC \ TEST \ JAVA \ PAGES

 The test classes must be located in SRC \ TEST \ JAVA \ TESTS

-There are auxiliary classes in the UTILS folder.
+## How to run tests

-At the root of the project is TESTNG.XML, in which it is necessary to prescribe which classes to run with tests.
+At the root of the project there is a TESTNG.XML, in which it is necessary to prescribe which classes with tests to be run.

 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE suite SYSTEM "http://testng.org/testng-1.0.dtd">